Ayumi Horie: Work

 Horie is known for her functional pots, often featuring drawings of animals, made using a waterless throwing technique that preserves the gestural quality of clay.
 This "dry throwing" technique, developed while an undergraduate at Alfred, records evidence of the history of each pot's making.
 Fingerprints and imperfections inherent in clay such as stretching, cracking, and sagging create a sense of vulnerability and emotional connection to the user.
 The hand-scratched sgraffito animal drawings on her pots are inspired equally by natural history illustrations and Japanese manga.
 The "cuteness" of these images, heightened by the bold and playful use of color, is a way of further eliciting a sense of softness and humanity.
 In addition to her studio practice, Horie works collaboratively on projects that consider the relationship between ceramics and the wider community.

-Horie's work is in various collections throughout the United States, including the Museum of Art and Design, New York.
+Horie's work is in various collections throughout the United States, including the Museum of Arts and Design, New York.
 Her solo and two-person exhibitions include Greenwich House Pottery, New York; Red Lodge Clay Center, Red Lodge Clay Center, MT; Akar Gallery, Iowa City, IA; Formargruppen, Malmo, Sweden; Lux Center for the Arts, Lincoln, NE; Kobo, Seattle, WA; Lill Street, Chicago; and Northern Clay Center, Minneapolis, MN.
 Her work has been featured in T: The New York Times Style Magazine online edition, Design Sponge, Ceramics Monthly, Uppercase Magazine, Studio Potter, American Craft Magazine online edition, and others.